Kosovo and the euro: Monetary situation prior to 1999

 Before the establishment of the United Nations Interim Administration Mission in Kosovo (UNMIK), Kosovo was bound to Yugoslav monetary policy, and used the Yugoslav dinar as its currency.
 However, wartime inflation and tensions with the Federal Republic of Yugoslavia severely discredited the Yugoslav dinar, and many in Kosovo preferred using and hoarding foreign currencies.
-At the time, the most frequently used foreign currencies were the Albanian lek and German mark, although the U.S. dollar and French franc were also widely used.
+At the time, the most frequently used foreign currencies were the Albanian lek and German mark, although the U.S. dollar and Swiss franc were also widely used.

 Introduction of the mark

-In the immediate post-conflict period, foreign currencies – especially the Deutsche Mark – were widely used alongside the Yugoslav dinar in Kosovo.
+In the immediate post-conflict period, foreign currencies—especially the Deutsche Mark—were widely used alongside the Yugoslav dinar in Kosovo.
 In September 1999, UNMIK recognised the status quo with a regulation accepting the use of other currencies.
-While the dinar was never officially withdrawn from circulation, its use was "not encouraged".
+While the dinar was never officially withdrawn from circulation, its use was “not encouraged”.
 The use of other currencies, mainly the Albanian lek, also continued.
 The Deutsche Bundesbank was not informed in advance, and did not send any additional coins and notes to Kosovo for the unofficial changeover.
 But since there were no restrictions on the import and export of Deutsche Marks, and many Kosovars working abroad sent money home, it was possible to supply Kosovo with sufficient quantities of Deutsche Marks.

-The Yugoslav (and later Serbian dinar) continued to be widely used in Northern Kosovo and Serb enclaves throughout Kosovo.
+The Yugoslav dinar (and later Serbian dinar) continued to be widely used in Northern Kosovo and Serb enclaves throughout Kosovo.

 Towards the euro

 Like Germany, Kosovo switched to the euro on 1 January 2002.
-The Deutsche Mark remained legal tender in Kosovo until 9 March 2002.
+The Deutsche Mark remained legal tender in Kosovo until 1 March 2002.

 The change to the euro was achieved in cooperation with the European Central Bank (ECB) and national banks in the Eurozone.
 By December 2001, about 100 million euro in cash had been frontloaded to the Banking and Payments Authority of Kosovo.
 Kosovo does not mint any coins of its own.

 EU membership

 Kosovo is a potential candidate for joining the European Union.
 The European Commission and the European Central Bank have voiced their discontent over countries unilaterally adopting the euro on several occasions in the past, and it is unclear whether Kosovo would be able to accede to the EU while using the euro.
-Montenegro, which similarly unilaterally adopted the euro in 2002, had a statement attached to their Stabilisation and Association Agreement with the EU that read: "unilateral introduction of the euro was not compatible with the Treaty."
-The issue is expected to be resolved through the accession negotiations process, with the ECB having stated that the implications of unilateral euro adoption "would be spelled out at the latest in the event of possible negotiations on EU accession."
+Montenegro, which similarly unilaterally adopted the euro in 2002, had a statement attached to their Stabilisation and Association Agreement with the EU that read: “unilateral introduction of the euro was not compatible with the Treaty.”
+The issue is expected to be resolved through the accession negotiations process, with the ECB having stated that the implications of unilateral euro adoption “would be spelled out at the latest in the event of possible negotiations on EU accession.”
 Diplomats have suggested that it is unlikely that countries will be forced to withdraw the euro from circulation.